metriccoders/metriccoders/README.md

 # Welcome to Metric Coders! 👋

 We are building the largest open-source AI community.
 Our repository comprises of various AI models, datasets, notebooks, full stack LLM applications, Indic language models, and more.
-Our projects are implemented using a variety of frameworks such as PyTorch, Keras, TensorFlow, and Scikit-learn.
+Our projects are implemented using a variety of frameworks such as PyTorch, Keras, TensorFlow, Scikit-learn and Langchain.
 Our website is www.metriccoders.com and feel free to star our repositories if you like them.

 ## Our Mission 🚀